heritageholdings/github-report/README.md

 ## Description
-Github report is a simple tool that collects data from our repositories and send them to a dedicated Slack channel as feed
+GitHub report is a simple tool that collects data from our repositories and send them to a dedicated Slack channel as feed

 ## Setup